Stellar-mass black holes in the Hyades star cluster?: Methods

-As a consequence of mass segregation within the cluster, \cite{evans2022} showed that this two-component formalism is needed to adequately describe the radial cumulative mass profiles over the entire radius range and within the tidal radius.
-In particular, the mass distributions of the stellar components within the tidal radius are well described by a superposition of two \cite{plummer1911} models.
-Table \ref{tab:plummer} reports the relevant parameters of the best-fit Plummer model (\citealp{evans2022}).
-The estimated total mass and half-mass radius of stars within 10 pc are $M_{\mathrm{l}}=71.9 \, \mathrm{M_{\odot}}$ and $r_{\mathrm{hm,l}}=5.7$ pc for the low-mass component, and $M_{\mathrm{h}}=170.5 \, \mathrm{M_{\odot}}$ and $r_{\mathrm{hm,h}}=4.16$ pc for the high-mass stars.
+Because of mass segregation, this two-component formalism has turned out to be required to adequately describe the radial cumulative mass profiles over the entire radius range and within the tidal radius \citep{evans2022}.
+In particular, the mass distributions of the stellar components within 10 pc are well described by a superposition of two \cite{plummer1911} models.
+Table \ref{tab:plummer} reports the parameters of the best-fit Plummer model (\citealp{evans2022}).
+The estimated total mass and half-mass radius of stars inside the tidal radius are $M_{\mathrm{l}}=71.9 \, \mathrm{M_{\odot}}$ and $r_{\mathrm{hm,l}}=5.7$ pc for the low-mass component, and $M_{\mathrm{h}}=170.5 \, \mathrm{M_{\odot}}$ and $r_{\mathrm{hm,h}}=4.16$ pc for the high-mass stars.

 In this work, we will use the density profiles given by the best-fit Plummer models reported in Tab. \ref{tab:plummer} as observational points to compare to our $N-$body models.
-For this reason, hereafter we will refer to this best-fit profiles as to "observed profiles".
+For this reason, hereafter we will refer to these best-fit profiles as to "observed profiles".